Tapered Annual Allowance

 What is adjusted income?

-Adjusted income is very similar to threshold income, but factors in employer pension contributions.
-This is done so that employees can’t avoid the tapering by maximising employer contributions.
+Adjusted income is similar to threshold income but is a factor in employer pension contributions.
+This is done, so employees can’t avoid the tapering by maximising employer contributions.

 The formula for calculating this is: